 Why couldn't we allow these lamebrains to secede from the United States and form their own Jackass Alliance?

 How did you learn HTML?

 In the mid-1990's, I procrastinated for months in learning HTML, a mark-up language originally designed for non-technical acedemics to create web pages.
 I have no formal training.

 While playing chess on FICS, I met JohnnyRio, who said he had worked in an illegal auto chop shop, stripping down stolen cars for parts.
 While serving thirty-seven months in an Oregon State Prison for Grand Theft Auto (GTA), or soon thereafter, he created a Bobby Fischer fan web site.
 It was a simple web page and had a little table with an "x" marked for months that he had Chess Life magazine issues.
 Thrilling, isn't it?

 A convicted felon had a web page.
 I had none and had recently been cleared of all charges.
 Something about they never found the head.
 Whatever.
 After this lucky break, I resolved to learn HTML.
 Maintaining this web site has necessitated updating those rusty HTML coding skills, first to XHTML and then to HTML5.
 That taught me to be more thoughtful and careful in producing good code.

 What's it like being webmaster?

 It's difficult because I don't actually own a computer.
-I plan to buy a nice one in late 2013, finances permitting.
-For now this means a slog of some six miles, twice a week.
+I plan to buy a nice one in late 2014, finances permitting.
+For now this means a slog of some three miles, twice a week.
 I walk through snow and cold in winter, the rains of April, and the searing heat of summer.
 Arriving at the Henrietta Public Library, I use a free computer.
 Bus service is sporatic.